Last week .. in double Dutch or Danish

 There are dozens of private members’ clubs across the city.
 Barnes has one at the Olympic.

-This Observer article, which should be free the first time you read it, provides a useful background on this sector.
+This Observer article, which should be free the first time you read it, provides a useful background on this growing business sector.

 Twenty’s plenty

-If you’re thinking long-term, ideas like this become plausible.
-Richmond — and probably Barnes — has the space, the connections, and enough affluent residents to make experiments possible.
+If you’re thinking long-term, ideas like flying taxis are plausible.
+Richmond — and possibly Barnes — has the space, transport connections, and enough affluent residents to make experiments possible.
 Personally, I’d still rather have the river bus.

-Back on the ground and the present, Evan Evan Davies from BBC Radio 4 and Dragons Den has a thoughtful piece on the politicis and psychology of 20mph speed limit.
+Back on the ground and the present, Evan Davies from BBC Radio 4 and Dragons Den has a thoughtful piece on the politics and psychology of 20mph speed limit.

 The keen-eyed might have spotted a familiar face from Barnes Community Association Travel Barnes using a speed gun on The Terrace.
+My friend was enjoying herself, looking menacing at any vehicles especially HGVs who broached the speed limit.
 When the results appear, I’ll share.

 bridge and Bridge

-I keep an eye on Wandsworth Bridge because the changes there are the kind of thing Hammersmith Bridge would have endured — had it not been forced closed by structural problems in an era of climate stress.
+I keep an eye on Wandsworth Bridge because the changes there are the kind Hammersmith Bridge would have endured had it not been forced closed by structural problems made critical by climate change..

 Growing opposition to council’s ‘meandering’ design for new layout